Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Formulation

 where \( p(\mathbf{z}_T) \) is assumed to be a standard Gaussian distribution \( \mathcal{N}(\mathbf{z}_T; \mathbf{0}, \mathbf{I}) \), and the denoising step \( p_{\theta}(\mathbf{z}_{t-1} | \mathbf{z}_{t}, x, \mathbf{c} )\) is parameterized as:

 where \( \mu_{\theta} \) and \( \Sigma_{\theta} \) is the diffusion model, that predicts the mean and variance conditioned on \( \mathbf{z}_{t} \), \( t \), the input image \( x \) and the corresponding text \( \mathbf{c} \).
-We use the U-Net from Stable Diffusion v2~\cite{StableDiffusion} to initialize is the diffusion model.
+The diffusion model is initialized by the denoising U-Net from Stable Diffusion v2~\cite{StableDiffusion}.
 Specifically, given a text caption $\textbf{c} = \{ c_1, c_2, ... \}$, we first encode it through a frozen CLIP text encoder, then feed it into the diffusion model.
 Given an image $x$, we encode it using the same VAE encoder $E(x)$ that encoded the depth map, concatenated with the depth latent $\mathbf{z}_t$, then feed it into the diffusion model.

-\textbf{Training objective.} Our training objective is derived using the reparameterization trick and variational bounds, which involves predicting the noise added at each step.
+\textbf{Training objective.} The training objective is derived using the reparameterization trick and variational bounds, which involves predicting the noise added at each step.
 The loss function is:

 where: \( \epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{I}) \) is the noise sampled during the forward process, and \( \mathbf{z}_t = \sqrt{\bar{\alpha}_t} \mathbf{z_y} + \sqrt{1 - \bar{\alpha}_t} \epsilon \) is the noisy depth map at step \( t \), where \( \bar{\alpha}_t = \prod_{s=1}^{t} (1 - \beta_s) \).